sambhavsaxena/agentic-workflows/finance-agent/USECASES.md

 * **Stock Overview:** Get a general overview of a stock, including key statistics.
     * _Example:_ "Tell me about Microsoft stock." or "What is the market capitalization of Infosys?"
 * **Company Financial Statements:** Access company income statements, balance sheets, and cash flow statements.
-    * _Example:_ "Show me the annual income statement for Berkshire Hathaway." or "What is the quarterly balance sheet for JP Morgan?"
+    * _Example:_ "Show me the annual income statement for Tesla." or "What is the quarterly balance sheet for JP Morgan?
+Compare it with that of Amazon."
 (Remember to specify the period as "QUARTERLY" or "ANNUAL")
 * **Currency Exchange Rates:** Get current exchange rates between currencies.
     * _Example:_ "What is the exchange rate between USD and INR?"
 * **Currency Time Series:** Retrieve historical currency exchange rate data.